Xunius/Trenches/README.md

 # TRENCHES

-The game TRENCHES is a tower defence game with some modified flavours added to the game play, most notably, unlike in conventional tower defence games where incoming enemies are unable to attack and destroy the defending units, the players defences are at constant risks, like real soldiers in battle field trenches.
+The game TRENCHES is a tower defence game with some new flavours added to the game play, most notably, unlike in conventional tower defence games where incoming enemies are unable to attack and destroy the defending units, the player's defences are at constant risks, like real soldiers in battle field trenches.

 Another major change to the game play is defending units are not strictly